 It’s part of the process.
 We’ve just had our dreams, hearts, and plans for the future shattered.
 Or perhaps we’ve lost a loved one.
 We need to allow ourselves time to grieve.
 If we don’t, we’ll stay stuck in the pit for a long time and become bitter.
 Then no one will want to be around us.
 We need to move on after we’ve grieved.
 I’m not saying we shouldn’t forget, but we need to forgive, accept the circumstance, and then move on.
 This is not easy.

 The hard part is knowing when and how to climb out.

-WOW.
-One touch can do it all.
+This song speaks the truth.
+One touch from the Master can do it all.